Jamazi4/bimcat/node-notes.md

 - prop node will take in two input strings - format them as above and output string

-This will allow to to this by hand that's why I'm thinking of making prop node output a string but JSON?

 okay now the dynamic psets are saving from the node project.
 Now just need to handle their dynamic changes when the controls are activated.